Updated 6 Nov 2020

 Either way the principle of causality, the foundational principle of thermodynamics, is called into question.
 But which is it?
 Can causality run backwards in time, to the uncommunicative extent allowed by quantum entanglement? or, is causality in fact relative to the observer and not an absolute property of the physical world?
 In the worst case, might both be true?

 But what then are the implications for thermodynamics?
-The link between causal and temporal ordering is still so ingrained in many physicists that they regard it as a law of nature, even the definition of what we mean by cause and effect, and cannot countenance any of what has just been said.
+The link between causal and temporal ordering is inherent in its Second Law, that entropy never decreases.
+It is still so ingrained in many physicists that they regard it as a law of nature, even the definition of what we mean by cause and effect, and cannot countenance any of what has just been said.
 To them, either the experiments demonstrating nonlocal entanglement must somehow all be flawed, or some alternative more akin to hidden variables may be found, which is nevertheless compatible with the results.
 But for the rest of us, the underpinnings of thermodynamics in statistical mechanics deserve a closer look.

 Historically, thermodynamics is a macroscopic theory of energy flow and its key concept, entropy, is measured in units of energy per degree of temperature.
 Spontaneously changing from one state to another more stable one increases the entropy of the system and, since the initial state was the cause of the change and the subsequent state its effect, the arrow of time ensures that entropy will always increase over time.
 As our modern understanding of temperature as energetic particles developed, a theory of statistical mechanics arose describing the motions of those particles and deriving the laws of thermodynamics from them.
 In this, the number of possible "microstates" of every particle in a system is key, with entropy being defined in terms of this number: as time goes by, the number of possible states available to a system inexorably increases and there is no going back.
 For example a broken glass has many more possible states than a glass in one piece, so it is not possible for the glass to reassemble itself.
 To put it another way, the number of possible microstates is driven inexorably to increase by the arrow of time.